-Here are few different brands of my favorite chalk paint.
+Here are a few different brands of my favorite chalk paint.

-Since I live in an apartment, this is very important to me because I do not have the outdoor space to do a bunch of intense sanding to refinish and old piece of furniture.
-I enjoy that you can turn plastic, glass, particle board, mdf, and metal surfaces into what looks like wood.
+Since I live in an apartment, this is very important to me because I do not have the outdoor space to do a bunch of intense sanding to refinish an old piece of furniture.
+I enjoy that you can turn plastic, glass, particle board, MDF, and metal surfaces into what looks like wood.

 Stencils play a key role in a lot of my projects.
 They add a pop of elegance to the furniture I flip.
 It adds something custom that no one else in the world has.

 Depending on how relaxed your landlord is, you can actually get nice blinds to add to your apartment.
 I only say this if you plan on being there for an extended period of time.
 I was in an apartment in West L.A. for 3 years and I was able to upgrade the blinds in my bedroom.

 If you do not have that luxury, then play around with drapes/curtains.
 You can layer these items with sheer drapes and add a pop of elegance to your windows.
 When windows are finished with plush fabrics, it makes the whole room look a lot more high-end.
 Keep that in mind when you decorate your apartment on a budget.
 I like to buy my window finishes at places like Amazon, Big Lots, Ikea, and Target.